Seahawks’ Jamal Adams on pro-Trump mob’s storming of U.S. Capitol: ‘It’s disgusting’

 Mone was on injured reserve this season because of a high-ankle sprain.
 Mone was listed as a full participant Tuesday and may have been getting a rest day.
 He has played 26 and 27 snaps the past two games.

-Seattle has just three true defensive tackles on its roster — Mone, Jarran Reed and Poona Ford.
+The Seahawks have just three true defensive tackles on its roster — Mone, Jarran Reed and Poona Ford.

 Reed is dealing with an oblique injury and was listed as limited Wednesday.
 But it’s a good sign he practiced on at least a limited basis after he sat out Tuesday.
 If Seattle needs to add depth at defensive tackle it could elevate rookie Cedrick Lattimore off the practice squad.